modeset/-deprecated-bitbot-node/README.md

 * Automatically check its status and restart itself if needed
 * Automatically join new rooms
 * Be able to turn off responders for specific rooms
+* Be able to remember arbitrary things (api tokens, etc)
+* Announce its own deployments and starts/stops

 ## How it works
 * Written in [Node](nodejs.org) and [Coffeescript](http://jashkenas.github.com/coffee-script/).